POLICY NO. 50

 SECTION 1.
 GENERAL

-1.1 Scope – This policy establishes and maintains a drug-free workplace.
+1.1 Scope – This policy establishes and maintains a drug and alcohol-free campus and workplace.

 1.2 Authority – Drug-Free Workplace Act of 1988